-The courses run from Week 1 to Week 8 of each Univerisity of Oxford term (see here for term dates).
+The courses run from Week 1 to Week 8 of each University term (see here for term dates).

 A maximum of 16 participants work with a life model and are guided by the tutors.
 The Ruskin provides easels, drawing boards and cartridge paper.
 Please bring along whatever materials you wish to work with e.g. pencils/charcoal etc, and clips for attaching your work to the drawing boards, or masking tape, and an eraser.

 NB The courses in Trinity (summer) Term will consist of seven classes over the University term (weeks 1-9), with no classes in weeks 5 and 6.